Do-Re-Mi with Straws

 In this science fair project, you will be making simple "oboes" using drinking straws.
 You will find that the pitch of the note that your straw "oboe" can play depends on the length of the straw.
 By learning about sound waves and how they are produced in the straw, you should be able to figure out what lengths to use in order to create a series of eight straws that play a musical scale (do-re-mi-fa-so-la-ti-do).

 You will also explore the science of musical sounds and find out how sound is produced and how sound is perceived.
 This will help you understand what makes a sound musical.
-If you would like an introduction to the science of musical sounds, check out the DragonflyTV video on the right and join Maxine and Hannah as they create musical instruments and play scales on different types of tubing.
+If you would like an introduction to the science of musical sounds, check out the DragonflyTV video in the Bibliography and join Maxine and Hannah as they create musical instruments and play scales on different types of tubing.

 Once you understand the basics of musical sounds, this is a fairly simple science fair project that explores the science of musical sounds.
 What exactly do we mean by musical sounds?
 It will help if you think about it step by step.
 First you need to understand the basics of sound: how it is produced and how it is perceived.
 Then you can consider what makes a sound musical.